eecs-330/winter2020/pages/reflections.md

 ## Experimental Materials & Lessons (Winter 2020)
 This quarter, I had a few experimental learning goals for students -- some relating to the design and analysis of human-computer systems, and some relating to practical/technical skill development.
 These two sets of learning goals came out of challenges I encountered while teaching the course previously (Winter, 2019), as elaborated below.
 I didn't formally evaluate any of these lessons, but in the sections below, I share some qualitative accounts of my own experiences, and some student reflections (as documented in a post-course questionnaire that I administered).

-# 1. Activities Related to Design Analysis
+# 2. New Activities Related to Design Analysis
 In terms of analyzing the design of computing technologies, I wanted students to spend a little more time thinking about the social implications of computer-mediated systems, and how a designer's values and assumptions can have serious impacts on the world.

 ## Goal 1: A recognition that technologies shape individual behavior AND larger social systems